Lost Your Registration Code?

 I have library track entries that point to the same file.
 Impossible, right?
 Dupin displays a message saying it won't Purge them.
 What can I do?

 The Double Entries issue may be a bug with iTunes 11.
 I am unable to replicate this issue on my machines to work out a way for Dupin to properly deal with it.
-But you can try this:
+But you can try this trick:

-Use the script Scan For Double Entries, which gathers these double entries together into a specially created playlist for additional scrutiny (presumably to eliminate one of the track pairs without Trashing the single file associated with them both).
+Use the script Scan For Double Entries, which gathers these double entries together into a specially created playlist.

-- Use tools in Dupin's Select menu to copy these non-Keeper tracks to a new playlist in iTunes
+- Use tools in Dupin's Select menu to copy the non-Keeper tracks to a new playlist in iTunes

 - Select these tracks in the playlist and press Option-Delete to remove them from iTunes entirely.
 When asked DO NOT Trash their files, since this will leave each surviving duplicate track without a file.